KStefanski-Polek/Portfolio/README.md

 ## About me
 Hi, my name is Kamil Stefański-Polek.
 I have graduated as engineer from UR Kraków, specializing in transport and logistics.
 I have over two years of experience in manual testing for crowd-testing platform uTest.
-I am looking for opportunities for leraning more and more.
+I am looking for opportunities for learning more and more.
 Within a year I want to start automation testing.<br>
 For now I am gaining:
 * practical abilities on uTest platform (for over a two years now),